 5. Disqualification to hold and enjoy any office of honor, trust, or profit, under this State.”

 A criminal action is prosecuted in the name of the state of Oklahoma, as a party.
-Only the state may file a criminal case – a private party may not file a criminal case.
 The other party to a criminal case is the defendant.
 In a civil case, the person filing the suit is the plaintiff, and the other party is the defendant.
 Usually, the plaintiff in a civil case is a private individual or business; however, the state may also file civil cases.